bassmanitram/fluent-string/README.md

 # fluent-string
 Fluent versions of String mutation methods

-Also some useful combinators related to conditional pushing.
+Also some useful combinators related to conditional execution.

 # Release